digikar99/polymorphic-functions/README.md

 ## Feature Parity

+The runtime dispatch performance of all the three of polymorphic-functions, cl:generic-function and specialization-store is comparable at least for a small number of polymorphs/methods/specializations.

 | Feature                         | cl:generic-function | specialization-store | polymorphic-functions |
 |:--------------------------------|:--------------------|:---------------------|:----------------------|
 | Method combination              | Yes                 | No                   | No                    |